sivnag/dynamodb-import-export-tool/README.md

 --destinationTable <destination_table> // the destination table to write to.

+--createDestinationTableIfNotFound <boolean> // (Optional, default=false) if destinationTable is not found in destinationEndpoint, then, create destinationTable based on sourceTable

 --sourceEndpoint <source_endpoint> // the endpoint where the source table is located.

 --sourceTable <source_table>// the source table to read from.